 Conditional execution consists in executing a part of a program, or not, depending on whether some condition is met.
-There are two possible ways to achieve this in Adaptive Vision Studio:
+There are two possible ways to achieve this in Aurora Vision Studio:

 - Conditional Connections – more simple; preferred when the program structure is linear and only some steps may be skipped in some circumstances.

 - Variant Macrofilters – more elegant; preferred when there are two or more alternative paths of execution.

 This section is devoted to the former, conditional connections.

 Before conditional connections can be discussed, we need to explain what conditional data is.
 There are some filters, for which it may be impossible to compute the output data in some situations.
 For example, the SegmentSegmentIntersection filter computes the intersection point of two line segments, but for some input segments the intersection may not exist.
 In such cases, the filter returns a special Nil value which indicates lack of data (usually read: "not detected").

 Other examples of filters producing conditional data include:

 - ScanSingleEdge – will not find any edge on a plain image.

 - DecodeBarcode – will not return any decoded string, if the checksum is incorrect.